Kantai Collection (TV series): Others (1st anime)

+Characters (2nd anime)

+Here is the list of all ships featured in the second anime.
+Ship girls have personalities identical to the game and the first anime, with more development around the main cast.
+In addition, the Admiral is no longer an ambiguous figure, being clearly defined as a character, being voiced by Ken Narita.

 Broadcast and distribution

 The series is directed by Keizō Kusakawa, with the script written by Jukki Hanada, and features the voice cast from the original game.
 The show's premiere screening event took place at Shinjuku Piccadilly on December 27, 2014.
-The 12-episode series aired in Japan between January 8 and March 26, 2015 and was simulcast and licensed by Crunchyroll.
+The 12-episode series aired in Japan between January 8 and March 26, 2015 and was simulcast by Crunchyroll.
 The first Blu-ray and DVD compilation volumes were released on March 27, 2015.
 Funimation released the series in North America, on behalf of Crunchyroll.
 Madman Entertainment licensed the series in Australia and New Zealand.
 The opening theme song is "Miiro" (海色) performed by Akino from bless4, and the ending theme is "Fubuki" (吹雪) by Shiena Nishizawa.

 On January 4, 2019, it was announced that a new anime television series is in production.
-ENGI will animate the new season, with Ultra Super Pictures handling production.
-The season, subtitled Someday in that Sea (いつかあの海で, Itsuka Ano Umi de), is directed by Kazuya Miura, with scripts written by Kensuke Tanaka, the game's original writer, character designs handled by Chika Nomi, and music composed by Kaori Ohkoshi.
-It premiered on November 4, 2022, and will run for eight episodes.
+ENGI will animate the new anime, with Ultra Super Pictures handling production.
+The anime, subtitled Someday in that Sea (いつかあの海で, Itsuka Ano Umi de), is directed by Kazuya Miura, with scripts written by Kensuke Tanaka, the game's original writer, character designs handled by Chika Nomi, and music composed by Kaori Ohkoshi.
+It aired from November 4, 2022, to March 25, 2023, and ran for eight episodes.